vvorobjov/nrp-documentation/src/nrp/tutorials/tensorflow/tutorial.rst

 .. todo:: Add author/responsible

 This tutorial will teach you how to install and use TensorFlow within an experiment in the NRP version 3.2.
-Upon completion you will be able to run a "Hello World" level experiment and be able to explore a more advanced experiment distributed with the NRP.
+Upon completion, you will be able to run a "Hello World" level experiment and be able to explore a more advanced experiment distributed with the NRP.

 .. note::
     If you want to use TensorFlow with the legacy version of the NRP (v3.0.5), please refer to :ref:`this tutorial<legacy_tensorflow>`.